 How much will you pay for driving without a license if you get pulled over?

-Fines can range from $50 in Wisconsin if you are driving on a suspended license up to $25,000 if caught for the second time in Illinois, according to the National Conference of State Legislatures or NCSL.
+Fines vary from state to state.
+For example, you might pay $50 in Wisconsin if you are driving on a suspended license, or up to $25,000 if caught for the second time in Illinois, according to the National Conference of State Legislatures, or NCSL.

-While it varies by state, generally expect fines to range up to $1,000 for a first offense; the penalty for a second offense can easily be $2,500 or more.
+You can generally expect fines to range up to $1,000 for a first offense.
+The penalty for a second offense can easily be $2,500 or more.

 What is the penalty for driving without a license if you’re under 18?

 In most states, the same penalties will apply regardless of your age.
 If a minor has a valid license and forgot it at home, a traffic ticket and a fine will likely be the penalty.